Growing with Super Soil can transform the way you grow marijuana.

 There are a few vendors that offer pre-made ‘Super Soil’, similar to the super soil created in this article.
 These are a good compromise for growers who want the benefits of super soil, but may not have the means to build their own soil and go through the composting process.

-Both of the previous mentioned Super Soil concentrates, there is no need for the composting period.
+Makes 25 Gallons of Super Soil.
+No need for the composting period.
 Add the soil to your pots, add your base soil and you can start growing.

 Make your own ‘Super Soil’ Recipe – Makes ~14ft3 or (20) 5-gallon pots